ROCm/MIVisionX/amd_openvx_extensions/amd_winml/utilities/README.md

 # MIVisionX WinML Utilities

 ## MIVisionX WinML Validate

 This utility can be used to test and verify the ONNX model on the windows platform.
-If the ONNX model is supported by this utility, the amd_winml extension can import this ONNX model and add other OpenVX nodes for pre & post processing in a single OpenVX graph to run effient inference.
+If the ONNX model is supported by this utility, the amd_winml extension can import the ONNX model and add other OpenVX nodes for pre & post processing in a single OpenVX graph to run efficient inference.

  ### Usage: